Prior Learning and Recognition (PLAR) Credit

 - Consult with the program head and are approved for PLAR.

 - Are prepared to pay the PLAR fee that is 75% of the tuition you would have paid.

 Learn more about important factors to be cautious of before considering PLAR.

 The fee for each PLAR course assessment is 75% of the course tuition fee that the student would have otherwise paid.
-Since course tuition are typically higher for international students and for part-time courses, PLAR fees are proportionally higher as well.
+Since tuition fees are typically higher for international students and for part-time courses, PLAR fees are proportionally higher as well.
 Fees may be reduced or waived in exceptional circumstances when approved by the academic chair for the program.

 Check the Candidate Guide on your program web page for deadlines.

-If you have not already done so, check with Enrolment Services to ensure that PLAR registration will not reduce your course load below the minimum required for a study permit, sponsorship, student loan, etc.
+If you have not already done so, check with Registration/Enrolment Services to ensure that PLAR registration will not reduce your course load below the minimum required for a study permit, sponsorship, student loan, etc.

 PLAR credit is not calculated in your GPA.
 If you need to raise your GPA, consult with your program head.
 See the important factors to be cautious of for more information.